 We provide consulting services and produce custom materials for municipal governments, independent trade associations, Main Street and downtown groups, selected local chambers and others.
 (See our merchandise page for materials ready to use without customization.)
 Our bi-annual Go Local, Grow Local conference enables business owners and leaders to learn from each other, develop larger-scale collaboration and build a more cohesive Localization Movement across all business sectors.

-In 1997 two Boulder, Colorado residents — one a local independent bookstore owner, the other a concerned citizen, decided to counter the trend of chains, absentee-owned companies and online mega-stores taking larger market shares, while opportunities diminished for local business owners.
+In 1997 two Boulder, Colorado residents — David Bolduc of the Boulder Book Store and Jeff Milchen, now co-director of AMIBA, decided to counter the trend of absentee-owned companies and online mega-stores taking larger market shares, while opportunities diminished for local business owners.
 They gathered with other citizens and business owners to devise a proactive strategy for helping the community preserve its character and sustain local entrepreneurs.
-The first Independent Business Alliance was born.
+Weeks later, the first Independent Business Alliance was born.

 The initial sell was tough; being the first of its kind, the idea was untested.
 Once several of the community's landmark businesses were aboard, attracting others became easier.
 After two years the Boulder IBA had a coalition of 150 community-based businesses and had succeeded in creating a culture of support for local independent business through public education, collaborative efforts among the coalition, and inserting itself into local policy discussion.